ransome1/sleek/README.md

 * Todos that include either contexts or projects can be shown or hidden entirely
 * Dark and light mode can be toggled
 * A file watcher rereads the file if it has been changed
-* Multiple todo.txt files can be added
+* Multiple todo.txt files can be managed
 * Multiple languages are automatically detected or can be set by hand
   - English
   - German